mkol5222/lakera-in-litellm/README.md

 # monitor
  docker compose logs -ft

- # visit http://localhost:4000 to see the Litellm UI, where you can use the playground witg model mystery and the guardrails lakera-during-guard and lakera-pre-guard, which are powered by Lakera Guard.
+ # visit http://localhost:4000 to see the Litellm UI, where you can use
+ # the playground with model "mystery"
+ # and the guardrails lakera-during-guard and lakera-pre-guard

  # test call
  curl -i http://localhost:4000/v1/chat/completions \